The Truth About Schizophrenia: Facts And Myths Debunked

 Schizophrenia is a rare mental health condition

 Overall, schizophrenia can be considered rare compared to other mental disorders, with around 0.32% of people worldwide living with it.
-Individuals with schizophrenia may also experience comorbid conditions, such as substance use disorder, or physical illnesses, like cardiovascular and metabolic diseases.
+Individuals with schizophrenia may also experience comorbid conditions, such as substance use disorders, or physical illnesses, like cardiovascular and metabolic diseases.

 These other comorbidities may be the reason why individuals with schizophrenia tend to have a higher early mortality rate when compared to other disorders.